geoffkip/amazon_grocery_shopper_agent/README.md

 ### Items Not Found
 - The agent uses AI to select the best match from search results
+- If AI selection fails, it automatically falls back to adding the first search result
 - Items that can't be matched or exceed budget appear in the "Missing/Skipped" section
 - You can manually add items in the browser window if needed